chadwgardner/chadwgardner.github.io/posts/tattoo.md

 >Even as the strings of a lute are alone<br>
 >though the quiver with the same music.

 This feels so human, so _real_, to me.
-When Agata and I were dating, we read a book called _A Severe Mercy_ about a young non-religious couple, Sheldon and Davy, who become Christian together, but then she dies of cancer and he must put the pieces of his life and faith back together.
+When Agata and I were dating, we read a memoir called _A Severe Mercy_ about a young non-religious couple, Sheldon and Davy, who become Christian together, but then she dies of cancer and he must put the pieces of his life and faith back together.
 I didn't identify much with the book except for the second chapter, "The Shining Barrier."
-The Sheldon and Davy decide to erect a "shining barrier" between them and the world, a barrier made from the strength of their love,
+The Sheldon and Davy decide to erect a "shining barrier" between them and what they called "creeping separateness", a barrier made to protect their love through a kind of radical sharing.
+They feared losing their "inloveness", ceasing to do things together, and finding separate interests.
+Each must learn to like the things the other likes, "in the name of sharing."

+Even writing those words now seems strange to me, but at the time when we were young and in love, this all resonated with us.
+Perhaps due to my turn to atheism, or our marriage now having been aged for 10 years, or even due to a slow self-actualization that simmered in the background all these years, the Shining Barrier feels like it was meant to confine rather than protect.

+The paradox of marriage is beautiful, a trinitarian duality, one equals two which equal one, but the two are as necessary as the one.
+My marriage with Agata has grown into something truly extraordinary, and (not "but") we are each our own.
+The solution to creeping separateness isn't an erasure of all space between, but a celebration of each other's alterity, the very separateness that makes us other.
+As the passage concludes,
->For the pillars of the temple stand apart,</br>
+>For the pillars of the temple stand apart,<br>
->And the oak tree and the cypress grow </br>
+>And the oak tree and the cypress grow <br>
 >not in each other's shadow.